New Hotels in Berlin

 Berta, Precise Tale

-The guests at the four-star hotel Precise Tale Berlin Potsdamer Platz can take a journey into the past when Berlin was split in two: The luxurious rooms and spacious flats are furnished with a curated mix of nostalgic and modern accessories and furniture.
-Final touches are being given to the common areas, spa, restaurant, bar and café.
-In the Bamia and Berta restaurants, Berlin travellers can also experience a sensory journey through fragrant oriental cuisine with a European twist, featuring the culinary delights created by Michelin-starred chef Assaf Granit.
+At the four-star Precise Tale Berlin Potsdamer Platz hotel, guests embark on a journey into Berlin's past as a divided city: the luxurious rooms and spacious flats are furnished with a curated mix of nostalgic and modern accessories and furniture.
+The common rooms, spa area, restaurant, bar and café are characterised by luxurious style.
+In the Bamia and Berta restaurants, Berlin travellers can also experience a sensory journey through fragrant oriental cuisine with a European twist thanks to the creations of Michelin-starred chef Assaf Granit.

-In addition to the luxury Steigenberger Hotel, Berlin Brandenburg Airport is set to score with two new hotels in 2023.
+In addition to the luxury Steigenberger hotel, Berlin Brandenburg Airport scored with two new hotels in 2023.
 In January, the IntercityHotel Berlin-Brandenburg Airport opened directly on Willy-Brandt-Platz.
-The three-star hotel with its trendy design by Matteo Thun offers a total of 360 rooms on six floors, five meeting and conference rooms, a sauna and fitness area as well as a restaurant and hotel bar for guests from all over the world.
-The terminals 1 and 2 are within walking distance.
-After Leipzig and Stuttgart, the young ACHAT hotel brand LOGINN Hotels & Apartments has also opened its third hotel at Berlin Brandenburg Airport: it is called the LOGINN Hotel Berlin Airport.
-It appeals to young and tech-savvy guests with its design mix of modern and retro and the community concept with 24/7 food corner, armchairs and lounge furniture.
-The wall surfaces, windows and the wayfinding system inspired by the comic style of the Berlin studio Sprayworks are also pretty chic.
+The three-star hotel with its stylish design by Matteo Thun offers guests from all over the world 360 rooms, five meeting and conference rooms, a sauna and fitness area as well as a restaurant and hotel bar on six floors.
+Terminal 1 and 2 are within walking distance.
+The young ACHAT hotel brand LOGINN Hotels & Apartments now also has its third hotel at Berlin Brandenburg Airport after Leipzig and Stuttgart: the LOGINN Hotel Berlin Airport.
+The design mix of modern and retro and the community concept with a 24/7 food corner, armchairs and lounge furniture are intended to appeal to young and tech-savvy guests in particular.
+The wall surfaces, windows and the comic-style wayfinding system by Berlin studio Sprayworks are also hip.

-The Hotel Numa Arc in Friedrichstraße, directly at Checkpoint Charlie, manages just fine with neither a reception nor a buffet.
-Since last year, the neo-Renaissance façade has been home to a contemporary boutique apartment building with 158 flats in seven different categories.
+The Hotel Numa Arc in Friedrichstraße directly at Checkpoint Charlie has no reception or buffet.
+Since last year, the neo-Renaissance façade has concealed a contemporary boutique apartment building with 158 flats in seven different categories.

-Selina, an experiential hotel brand, has opened a new 84-room property in Berlin-Mitte in spring 2023, the chain's first in Germany.
-In addition to the hotel rooms, guests can enjoy a coworking and bar area in the attic, a restaurant and bar serving contemporary Israeli and Mediterranean cuisine, a concept store, a radio station and vinyl shop, a communal kitchen, a small library and a rooftop terrace.
-On each floor of the hotel, guests will find artworks by Berlin and international artists, including Andrea Wan, Various & Gold, Maria Yumi and Joachim Romain.
+Selina, a brand for experience hotels, has opened a new hotel with 84 rooms in Berlin-Mitte in 2023, making it the chain's first in Germany.
+In addition to the hotel rooms, guests will have access to a coworking and bar area in the attic, a restaurant and bar serving contemporary Israeli and Mediterranean cuisine, a concept store, a radio station and vinyl shop, a communal kitchen, a small library and a rooftop terrace.
+On each floor of the hotel, guests will find works of art by Berlin and international artists, including Andrea Wan, Various & Gold, Maria Yumi and Joachim Romain.

 "Feel Hygge.
-Stay Eco" - this is the motto of the Yggotel Spurv in Berlin, also launched in spring 2023.
-It is centrally located in Wilmersdorf near Kurfürstendamm and offers a Scandinavian cosy feel-good atmosphere.
+Stay Eco" - this is also the motto under which the Yggotel Spurv in Berlin was launched in 2023.
+It is centrally located in Wilmersdorf near Kurfürstendamm and offers a cosy Scandinavian feel-good atmosphere.

-harry’s home is also new in Berlin: In Moabit, the stylish hotel of the Tyrolean group, divided into "main house" and "garden house", has 73 rooms, most of them with balconies.
-The focus is on fine wood, soft colours and modern metro tiles.
-"Harry's living room" on the first floor is both a casual meeting place and a cosy retreat.
+harry’s home is also new in Berlin: in Moabit, the stylish hotel from the Tyrolean group, divided into a "main house" and "garden house", has 73 rooms, most of which have balconies.
+The focus is on fine wood, soft colours and modern metro tiles. "harry's living room" on the first floor is both a casual meeting place and a cosy retreat.

-The sly Berlin, a new luxury hotel from the Preferred Hotels & Resorts brand, also launched this summer.
-The hotel located in Friedrichshain has 150 rooms and suites spread over five interconnected buildings.
-One of its highlights is a 220-square-metre light-flooded greenhouse in the inner courtyard and sauna on the hotel roof, from where guests can enjoy a spectacular view of the city.
+The sly Berlin , a new luxury hotel from the Preferred Hotels & Resorts brand, also opened in summer 2023.
+The hotel in Friedrichshain has 150 rooms and suites spread across five interconnected buildings.
+Highlights include a 220 square metre, light-flooded greenhouse in the inner courtyard and the sauna on the hotel roof, from where guests have a spectacular view of the city.

 Berlin's planned hotels

-In 2024, it is announced that the Scandinavian hotel brand will open its first hotel in the German capital with the Zleep Hotel at BER Airport.
+In 2024, the Scandinavian hotel brand Zleep Hotel at BER Airport will open its first hotel in the German capital.
 The hotels stand for zeitgeist, Danish design, sustainable products and moderate prices.

 Hotel Wilmina, Amtsalon © Markus Gröteke, Berlin